CdmUserHelper.createAuthorityFor() causes flush of pending transactions

 - Description updated (diff)

 A forced flush before changing the authentication should help in this case.
 Other options are to

 - do the authority creation in a separate transaction which would involve to use a different transaction isolation level.

 - use a temporary sub-session like in

-#2 Updated by Andreas Kohlbecker 12 months ago
+#2 Updated by Andreas Kohlbecker over 1 year ago

 Using the PROPAGATION_REQUIRES_NEW turned out to be in-appropriate.
 It was causing LazyInitializationExceptions, the same would be the case with temporary sub-sessions.
 In both cases it would be needed to reload cdm entity into the new session to avoid the LazyInitializationExceptions